nrfconnect/sdk-nrf/samples/wifi/scan/README.rst

    :local:
    :depth: 2

-This sample allows the Nordic Wi-Fi chipset to scan for the Access points.
+The Scan sample demonstrates how to use the Nordic Semiconductor's Wi-Fi chipset to scan for the access points without using the wpa_supplicant.

 Requirements
 ************